-Laura Nieto is a Managing Associate of Cases & Lacambra and a member of the Banking & Finance practice in the Andorran office.
-Laura specialises in banking and financial regulation, having in-depth understanding of the asset management industry.
+Laura Nieto is a managing associate of Cases&Lacambra.
+She is a member of the Markets&Financial Services Group in the firm's Andorran office.
+Laura specialises in banking and financial regulation, having an in-depth understanding of the asset management industry.
 Her practice includes the pre-contracting, contracting and post-contracting of financial instruments and structured products, as well as global legal advice on netting market agreements and financial collateral arrangements.

+Cases&Lacambra

-Cases & Lacambra C/ Manel Cerqueda I Escaler 3-5 AD700 Escaldes-Engordany Andorra
+C/ Manel Cerqueda I Escaler 3-5

+AD700 Escaldes-Engordany

+Andorra